TwoRavens/raven-metadata-service/dev_notes/api_preprocess.md

     ```
 3. Check the value of the `data.state` which may have the following values:
     ```
+    "RECEIVED" - The profiling request has been received.

-    "RECEIVED" - The data profiling is in process
+    "PENDING" - The profiling request is in the queue

+    "PREPROCESS_STARTED" - The profiling process has started

     "FAILURE" - The profiling failed

-    "SUCCESS" - There will be a `data.summary_metadata` attribute containing the summary statistics
+    "SUCCESS" - Profiling succeeded.
+There will be a "data.summary_metadata" attribute containing the summary statistics
     ```
 4. If the `data.state` is "RECEIVED", try the callback_url periodically until the state is either "FAILURE" or "SUCCESS":
     ```